cha-namoth/cha-namoth.github.io/BlobToolKitv2_conda_HOWTO.md

 	-max_target_seqs 5 > Trinity_vs_nt.blastn

 #### Step 2: Run diamond blastx against uniprot reference proteomes
+uniprot db was converted for diamond by Filip, the taxids file was provided by Filip as well and can be found under `/scratch/uniprot/`.
-Note that diamond blastx is VERY SLOW – run overnight, possibly with more than 8 threads.
+Note that diamond blastx is VERY SLOW – run overnight with 24 threads.

 Diamond blastx: